The Adventures of Reza Shadey

 Out popped Mr Snuggles.
 He immediately gave away Reza's secret stash of emergency biscuits.
 He read bedtime stories to passing hedgehogs.
 He even kissed a frog, wishing it well on its journey.

 "He's ruining my reputation", growled Reza, reappearing later.
-"If this carries on, I'll have to get a proper job."
+"If this carries on, I'll have to seek alternative employment."
 The thought was so horrifying, he nearly fainted.

 One day, a terrible squeak came from the old oak tree.
 Penelope had climbed too high and was stuck!
 Everyone panicked.
 Barnaby barked uselessly.
 Penelope's human was about to call the Fire Brigade.